canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     command:
       echo This job passes!

-Now lets try to run this test job.
+Now let's try to run this test job.
 Given that we have just created this provider, Checkbox has no idea it exists.
 To make it discoverable to it we have to install it.
 The concept of a provider is very similar to a Python module.
 The equivalent of the ``setup.py`` file for Checkbox is ``manage.py``.
 The